Is Your Smartband Smart Enough to Know Who You Are: Continuous Physiological Authentication in The Wild: Proposed System

 \subsection{Machine Learning}

-We used k-Nearest Neighbour (kNN), Random Forest (RF), Multi-Layer Perceptron (MLP) and Linear Discrimenent Analysis (LDA) classifiers which are available in Weka Machine Learning software \cite{eibe2016weka}.
-We investigated the different set of parameters for the classifiers and we fine tuned the parameters for the classifiers.
-The best performing feature set is the following; N selected as 3 for kNN, number of trees is selected as 100 for random forest and the hidden layer is selected as 1 and hidden unit as 5 for MLP, the MLP architecture is shown in Figure \ref{fig:mlp}.
+We used k-Nearest Neighbour (kNN), Random Forest (RF), Multi-Layer Perceptron (MLP) and Linear Discriminant Analysis (LDA) classifiers which are available in the Weka Machine Learning software \cite{eibe2016weka}.
+We fine tuned the parameters for different classifiers.
+The best performing feature set are as follows: N selected as 3 for the kNN, the number of trees is selected as 100 for the random forest and the hidden layer is selected as 1 and hidden unit as 5 for the MLP as shown in Figure \ref{fig:mlp}.
 We created a binary authentication model for each user.
 The selected user's label is set to 1 and others as 0.

-We applied 10 fold stratified cross-validation (the distribution of class labels are equal in each fold) for evaluating our system and fine tuning the parameters where 90\% of the dataset is used for training and the rest is used for testing by changing the folds.
-We report the fine-tuned classification results.
+We applied 10 fold stratified cross-validation (the distribution of class labels are equal in each fold) for evaluating our system and fine tuned the parameters where 90\% of the dataset is used for training and the rest is used for testing by changing the folds.